jacobyu-dev/jacobyu-dev.github.io/_posts/2020-01-02-Projects-Image data based Autonomous Linefollower with obstacle avoidance.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Image data based Autonomous Linefollower with obstacle avoidance"
-date:   2015-04-18T14:25:52-05:00
+date:   2020-01-05T14:25:52-05:00
-author: Ben Centra
+author: Jacob Yu
-categories: Jekyll
+categories: Projects
-tags:	jekyll welcome
+tags:
-cover:  "/assets/instacode.png"
+cover:  "/assets/ai.png"
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.